The Public Presentations Program is frequently referred to as

 - All members participating in the program will receive a certificate.

 - See the State Fair for Free!
 4-Hers who do a presentation can choose to do it at State Fair.
-We will provide free tickets and a parking sticker to get into the state fair for the parents and the child/children participating.
+We will provide free tickets and a parking pass to get into the state fair for the parents and the child/children participating.
 In return for the tickets, 4-Hers must do their presentation three times that day at the Delaware County booth.

 - Teens who do a public presentation have priority over non-presenters when being asked to go to the State Fair to help the judges and to spend five days with teens from all over New York State.
 This is a very rewarding and fun experience, just ask those who have attended.